-In recent years, postbiotics have attracted considerable focus, leading to an increase in related research publications.
-According to PubMed data, 93% of research articles using this term were published after 2018, with over 50% released following the consensus panel on postbiotics organized by the International Scientific Association for Probictics and Prebiotics (ISAPP) in 2021 (Salminen, Collado et al. 2021).
-Probiotics are beneficial live microorganisms, offering various health advantages when ingested in appropriate doses and have been widely acknowledged for their beneficial effects on human health for many years.
-These beneficial microbes are commonly found in fermented foods as well as dietary supplements and while many exist naturally in the human gut, not all probiotics are present within this environment (Rauch et al., 2022).
+These beneficial microbes are commonly found in fermented foods as well as dietary supplements, and while many exist naturally in the human gut, not all probiotics are present within this environment (Rauch et al., 2022).
 A healthy gut microbiome, crucial for overall well-being and immune function, relies on their vital role (Mafe et al., 2025).
-It is important to acknowledge that the efficacy of commercial probiotics is primarily linked to the live bacterial strains they incorporate (Liang et al., 2024).
-However, recent studies suggested that health benefits may not always require the presence of live bacteria, since some mechanisms and clinical benefits can occur independently of viable bacteria (Sabahi et al., 2023).
-This finding led to the emerging of the terms "Paraprobiotic" and "Postbiotic" (Franco, 2024).
+It is important to acknowledge that the efficacy of commercial probiotics is primarily linked to the live bacterial strains they contain (Liang et al., 2024).
+However, recent studies suggest that health benefits may not always require the presence of live bacteria, as some mechanisms and clinical benefits can occur independently of viable bacteria (Sabahi et al., 2023).
+This finding led to the emergence of the terms "Paraprobiotic" and "Postbiotic" (Franco, 2024).
 Paraprobiotics are inactivated microbial cells that still provide benefits when taken, while postbiotics are the substances produced by these microbes that offer health effects (Kaur et al., 2024; Tsilingiri & Rescigno, 2013).
-The safety and practicality of probiotics and postbiotics differ significantly, influencing their respective applications.
+The safety and practicality of probiotics and postbiotics differ significantly, influencing their respective applications and uses.
 Probiotics, which rely on live microorganisms, face challenges such as genetic instability, potential infections, and toxin production, raising safety concerns (Sanders et al., 2010).

-Furthermore, the ability of these live microorganisms to survive during storage often decreases.
-Manufacturers frequently add higher initial amounts to compensate, but this approach does not account for the potential effects of non-viable (dead) microorganisms in the final product (Periti & Mazzei, 1998).
+Furthermore, the ability of these microorganisms to survive during storage often decreases.
+Manufacturers frequently add higher initial amounts to compensate, but this approach does not account for the potential effects of nonviable (dead) microorganisms in the final product (Periti & Mazzei, 1998).
 In contrast, postbiotics, composed of non-living microorganisms or their metabolites, eliminate these concerns due to their inability to replicate or produce harmful toxins.
 They also offer superior stability during production and storage, ensuring a consistent shelf life and precise dosing (Sreeja & Prajapati, 2013).
 Nonetheless, postbiotics are not entirely risk-free, as certain toxic metabolites released by dead bacteria may pose safety concerns, raising the need for further research.
 This combination of safety, stability, and precision makes postbiotics a promising alternative to probiotics for various applications (Wegh et al., 2019).
 The rapid increase in cancer prevalence has led researchers to explore postbiotics as a potential treatment for cancer.
-Postbiotics offer a range of health benefits including anti-cancer effects, which are achieved through apoptosis (programmed cell death), slowing the growth of cells (anti-proliferative actions), reducing inflammation (anti-inflammatory actions), and influencing the gut microbiome and immune system (Kim et al., 2021).
-While the therapeutic potential of postbiotics is increasingly recognized, a focused review of their applications, specifically in cancer remains essential.
+Postbiotics offer a range of health benefits including anti-cancer effects, which are achieved through apoptosis (programmed cell death), slowing the growth of cells (anti-proliferative reducing inflammation actions), inflammatory actions), and influencing the gut microbiome and immune system (Kim et al., 2021).
+While the therapeutic potential of postbiotics is increasingly recognized, a focused review of their applications, specifically in cancer, remains essential.
 This review aims to provide a concise overview of postbiotics, their diverse biological activities, and their potential role in promoting gut health, as well as their therapeutic implications in the prevention and treatment of cancer.
 It also aims to highlight key mechanisms outlining crucial avenues for future research.